LesPles/SD-Categorizer-2000/README.md

 ## 🏷 Supported WebUI Categories

-The following categories are supported for classifying WebUI images:
+The following categories are supported for classifying WebUI images.

 - `Model`
 - `Model hash`